project-open-data/project-open-data.github.io/index.md

 #We Need Your Feedback!

-With the recent enactment of the “Digital Accountability and Transparency Act” (DATA Act) [(Pub.
+With the recent enactment of the Digital Accountability and Transparency Act (DATA Act) [(Pub.
 L. 113-101)](http://www.gpo.gov/fdsys/pkg/PLAW-113publ101/html/PLAW-113publ101.htm), the federal government is working to establish government-wide financial data standards and increase the availability, accuracy, and usefulness of federal spending information.

 To make sure that we implement the DATA Act successfully, we need feedback from stakeholders outside the federal government (that’s you).
 We’ve created a collaboration space to foster two-way communication and the open exchange of ideas between federal and non-federal stakeholders.